ElvisTang717/Image-Processing-Optimization-on-Embedded-System/README.md

 * Vectorized the computation of image processing through NEON intrinsics
 * Optimized data structure alignment and reduced cache misses through compiler flag

+# Multithreading
+Multithreading is a programming technique where a single process is divided into multiple threads of execution that can run concurrently.
+* Advantages:
+  * Improved responsiveness: Enables concurrent execution of tasks, allowing certain operations to proceed independently.
+  * Better resource utilization: Can take advantage of multiple cores or processors if available.
+  * Simplifies complex tasks: Some problems can be divided into smaller, more manageable tasks that can be solved concurrently.

+# Neon Intrinsics

 # Floating Point
   Floating-point arithmetic typically provides higher precision compared to integer arithmetic.
 However, this precision comes at the cost of increased computation time.
   In other words, there is a trade-off between precision and performance.
 Thus, to reduce computation time, we can convert floating points to unsigned integers through bit manipulation. <br />